mano-at-sdsc/published-documentation/Quickstart.md

 `frictionless validate PATH/TO/JSON_FILE_IN_DIRECTORY`

+This command takes several minutes to run, and dumps the results into your terminal by default.
+To make a nicer file to review do:

+`frictionless validate PATH/TO/JSON_FILE_IN_DIRECTORY > report.txt`

 ## Checking your submission

 Once a datapackage has been submitted you can view it in the portal to see how it will appear for portal users.
 See [How to review your datapackage](./How-to-review-a-datapackage) for more details.